kimble4/CrossMgr/SprintTimer/helptxt/Hardware.md

 `PPS`|Pulse-Ser-Second is active, and will be used to compensate the output of the internal timer.
 `N/C`|The GPS module does not appear to be connected.
 (This is a fault) `N/D`|The GPS module is doing something, but is not returning valid data.
 (This is a fault)

+If no time source status is shown, the GPS module is working correctly, but the time has not yet been set.

 ##### Second line
 Display|Meaning